vitobotta/hetzner-k3s/README.md

 To check the upgrade progress, run `watch kubectl get nodes -owide`.
 You will see the masters being upgraded one per time, followed by the worker nodes.

+## Upgrade the OS on nodes

+The easiest way to upgrade the OS on existing nodes is actually to replace them, as it happens with managed Kubernetes service.
+To do this:

+- drain one node
+- delete the node from Kubernetes
+- delete the node from the Hetzner console
+- re-run the script to recreate the deleted node with an updated OS
+- proceed with the next node

 ### What to do if the upgrade doesn't go smoothly